-What makes Hatha stand out is that it teaches you how to apply yoga principles in everyday life.
-For example, using your pranayama to do asanas helps strengthen the body-breath connection and trains you to sit in stillness.
+What makes this practice stand out is that it teaches you how to apply yoga principles in everyday life.
+For example, using your breath (pranayama) to do the poses helps strengthen the body-breath connection and trains you to sit in stillness.

-That said, many of the poses you'll encounter in Hatha yoga involve balancing and slow transitions between poses to really emphasize the breath.
-Expect seated and standing poses with twists and bends, so each side of your body is strengthened.
+That said, many of the poses involve balancing and slow transitions between poses to really emphasize the breath.
+Expect seated and standing poses with twists and bends, so you strengthen each side of your body.

-"Through my Hatha yoga practice, I have developed increased flexibility, better air flow and breathing practices, a better meditative practice, as well as a deepened appreciation for my spirituality," Glover says.
+"Through my Hatha yoga practice, I have developed better air flow and breathing practices," Glover says.

 "No matter where I am, how I'm feeling or what's going on, if I really take the time to check in with myself, there's always a way to bring more comfort, joy and acceptance into the moment," Regaldo says.

-Regaldo also credits her Hatha yoga practice with helping her lose weight.
+Regaldo also credits her routine with helping her lose weight.
 "There are so many benefits to practicing Hatha yoga regularly, but the most dramatic benefit I've experienced was an 85-pound weight loss over the course of four years, which I have been able to keep off for 12 years," Regaldo says.

-According to Harvard Health Publishing, just 30 minutes of Hatha yoga can burn anywhere between 120 to 178 calories, depending on your weight.
+According to Harvard Health Publishing, just 30 minutes of Hatha yoga can burn between 120 and 178 calories, depending on your weight.

 What to Expect at Your First Hatha Yoga Class

-Some poses you can expect to do in a Hatha yoga class are Child's pose, Mountain pose, Downward Facing Dog and a nice back warm-up that includes Tabletop and Cat-Cow.
-These are great basic poses for beginners to learn, but they also serve as reminders for more advanced yogis to return to simplicity when the body needs it.
+Some poses you can expect to do include Downward-Facing Dog, Cat-Cow, Child's pose and Mountain pose.
+These are great basic poses for beginners to learn, but they also help more advanced yogis return to simplicity when they needs to.

 While the instructor will give you a general time frame for staying in a pose, you can expect to hold poses for five to 10 breaths.
-If you're not able to do certain poses, don't be shy to ask for a modification.
+If you're not able to do certain poses, don't be shy about asking for a modification.

-Regaldo also emphasizes letting go of all expectations and encourages students to not be concerned with setting strict goals, such as vigorously working through the hour-long classes or trying to nail down all the poses.
+Regaldo also suggests letting go of all expectations and encourages students to not be concerned with setting strict goals, such as working hard through the hour-long classes or trying to nail down all the poses.